tapiolindqvist75/MusicComposer/README.md

 # MusicComposer

-Application / library which generates random music
+Application / library which generates random music.
+One version of web site is published at http://musiccomposer.metapsa.com/ (not always the master branch / latest version)

 ## Current version